When it comes to customer support, the time it takes you to assist customers is critical.

 8) Improved attribution

-If a customer sees your number on a webpage, then enters it into their phone to call you, there is no way of gathering any data on what has led them to make that call.
+If a customer sees your number on a webpage, then enters it into their phone to call you, there's no way of gathering any data on what has led them to make that call.

-From a marketing perspective, this gives you accurate insight into what campaigns and funnels are the most successful in getting customers to contact your company.
+From a marketing perspective, this gives you useful insight into what campaigns and funnels are the most successful in getting customers to contact your company.